7 Essential Tips For Great Home Appraisal

 5. Share Your Home Improvements with the Appraiser

 If you’ve made upgrades or renovations, make sure your appraiser knows about them!
 Appraisers consider both visible and behind-the-scenes improvements, so be proactive in highlighting key updates.
+Pre-listing appraisals often benefit from comprehensive improvement documentation.

 Which updates can increase home value?